-Bonus, those sugar free peanut butter cookies contains only 7 ingredients and they are the most easy peanut butter cookies to fix a sweet craving in no time.
+Bonus, these sugar-free peanut butter cookies contain only 7 ingredients and they are the easiest peanut butter cookies to fix a sweet craving in no time.

 You know how much I am passionate about cookies right?
 I am not having a single week without eating a cookie.
-I also have an obsession with nut butter cookies specially peanut butter cookies !
-Gosh they are the BEST cookies.
-My fudgy chocolate avocado cookies with peanut butter are definitely one of my favorite.
+I also have an obsession with nut butter cookies especially peanut butter cookies!
+Gosh, they are the BEST cookies.
+My fudgy chocolate avocado cookies with peanut butter are definitely one of my favorites.
 But today I am sharing something different.
 No chocolate, no avocado.
-A keto vegan cookies, yes there is no eggs or dairy in this recipe.
+A keto vegan cookies, yes there are no eggs or dairy in this recipe.

-How to make those keto peanut butter cookies ?
+How to make these keto peanut butter cookies?

-Those low carb peanut butter cookies are very easy to make .
+These low-carb peanut butter cookies are very easy to make.
 All you need are 7 simple ingredients for the most delicious crunchy vanilla peanut butter cookies.

-Peanut butter – always make sure you use unsweetened fresh peanut butter.
-Old peanut butter jar tend to dry and won’t make as delicious cookies.
+Natural Peanut butter – Yes, peanut butter is keto-friendly!
+Always make sure you use unsweetened fresh peanut butter.
+Old peanut butter jar tends to dry and won’t make as delicious cookies.
 You can either used salted peanut butter or unsalted peanut butter.
 If you use salted peanut butter don’t add the extra salt in this recipe.

 Salt – optional, only if your peanut butter is unsalted

 Sugar-free crystal sweetener – I used erythritol in this recipe, feel free to replace by monk fruit sugar if preferred, both options are 100% sugar-free and no carbs.
 If you are paleo, coconut sugar will works too – careful the recipe won’t be low carb anymore!

 Xantham gum – optional but recommended to make sure the cookies hold any time!